AJ-AJ-94/my-first-repo/readme.txt

 Welcome to my first repo
-Learning git is oging well so far
+Learning git is going well so far.